jscherff/cmdbc/README.md

 ```
 The preceding command will, for each compatible device, erase the existing serial number, fetch a new, unique serial number from the server, and configure the device with it.

-While the prevoius two examples would normally produce the same result, a subtle difference is that, if **CMDBc** were unable to obtain a new serial number, `force` would leave existing serial numbers in place whereas `erase` would leave devices without serial numbers.
+While the previous two examples would normally produce the same result, a subtle difference is that, if **CMDBc** were unable to obtain a new serial number, `force` would leave existing serial numbers in place whereas `erase` would leave devices without serial numbers.

 You can also use the `erase` _option flag_ by itself to erase device serial numbers, although this is an unusual use case.